What is Pet Insurance For?

-- per incident limit (the max the company will pay for any one injury or illness)
+- per incident limit (the max the company will pay for anyone’s injury or illness)

-Is there a”waiting period?”
-Policies may have a waiting period following issuance of the pet health insurance policy during which there is no coverage.
+Is there a “waiting period?”
+Policies may have a waiting period following the issuance of the pet health insurance policy, during which there is no coverage.
 This is designed to prevent people from purchasing a pet medical insurance policy just for the purpose of making an immediate claim.

 Will you have cover for alternative or complementary medicine?

 How Can You Keep Your Premiums Cost-Effective?

 - Choose a higher excess, which is the amount of each treatment you pay out of pocket.